 I always enjoyed sports.
 I tried everything under the sun growing up but it was dancing and track and field that took most of my attention when I was young.
 I excelled in anything that needed power and strength and I think I always knew that athletics would be in my future.

 After moving high school to a performing arts college I decided dance was going to be my career and after school attended ED5 International, a performing arts college in Sydney.
 The year was spent dancing, acting, singing and honing my skills for the stage.
-And after it was over I came out with an agent and big dreams.
-There seemed to be plenty of auditions but I couldn’t crack though into anything of substance.
+And after it was over, I came out with an agent and big dreams.
+There seemed to be plenty of auditions but I just couldn’t crack into anything of substance though.

 At 21 I managed to land myself a 6 month contract living in

 Mumbai India, dancing in Bollywood.
 Although I had travelled

 before this, India really opened my eyes to this incredible

 world and different cultures within it, and I grew up quickly

 As I arrived back in Sydney, I realised that dancing wasn’t going

 to provide the income I needed so in 2009 I applied to get